netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 destination (i.e. routing to a different AS) of a connection without changing the destination port/IP.
-This could be used to avoid path validation when coaxing a machine to send traffic to a new destination.
+This could be used to avoid path validation when coaxing a machine to send traffic to a new destination as described in {{Section 9.3.1 of QUIC-TRANSPORT}}.
 This attack is still not easy to execute because it requires the attacker to have control over an AS that lies en-route between server and client.